 A Multi-Step Income Statement is a statement that differentiates among the incomes, expenditures, profits, and losses into two important sub-categories that are known as operating items and non-operating items.

-The multi-step income statement lists down all these items in different sections or categories which make it convenient for the users to gain an understanding of core business operations in a better way.
-On the other side the format of the single-step income statement all the revenues are altogether combined under one main head i.e. income listing and all the expenditures are put together under Expenses head.
+The multi-step income statement lists down all these items in different sections or categories which makes it convenient for the users to gain an understanding of core business operations in a better way.
+On the other side, the format of the single-step income statement all the revenues are altogether combined under one main head i.e. income listing and all the expenditures are put together under Expenses head.